jinnovation/kele.el/docs/how-tos/usage.md

     Most context-related Kele functionality can also be done via [Embark] on any completion candidate in any context-related Kele command.

+!!! tip

+    If you have functions that need to run after switching to a new context in order to use it, `kele-after-context-switch-hook` is available to use.
+This can be useful for, say, re-authenticating with the new context before interacting with it.

 ### Managing proxy servers

 Kele allows for starting and stopping [HTTP